John Toll

 Outside film, he has shot several commercials, the pilot episode of Emmy Award-winning drama series Breaking Bad, and has served as chief cinematographer on the Netflix original series Sense8 by the Wachowskis, on which he also got executive producing credit in its second season.

 Life and career

 Born in Cleveland, Ohio, Toll began work on his first film Norma Rae, in 1978 as a camera operator.
 He won back-to-back Academy Awards for Best Cinematography in 1994 and 1995, for the movies Legends of the Fall and Braveheart.

 He is also only 1 of 4 cinematographers to win back-to-back Oscars.

 He was also nominated for an Academy Award for his work on The Thin Red Line and won an Honorable Mention at the 49th Berlin International Film Festival.
 He was also nominated for a Primetime Emmy Award for the pilot of Breaking Bad.

-He has been a regular collaborator for acclaimed filmmakers like Francis Ford Coppola, Edward Zwick, Cameron Crowe and The Wachowskis.
+He has been a regular collaborator for acclaimed filmmakers such as Francis Ford Coppola, Edward Zwick, Cameron Crowe and The Wachowskis.
 He was presented with the ASC's Lifetime Achievement Award on February 14, 2016.